Neuroblastoma

 Neuroblastoma (NB) is a type of cancer that forms in certain types of nerve tissue.
-It most frequently starts from one of the adrenal glands but can also develop in the neck, chest, abdomen, or spine.
+It most frequently starts from one of the adrenal glands but can also develop in the head, neck, chest, abdomen, or spine.
 Symptoms may include bone pain, a lump in the abdomen, neck, or chest, or a painless bluish lump under the skin.

-Typically, neuroblastoma occurs due to a genetic mutation occurring during early development.
+Typically, neuroblastoma occurs due to a genetic mutation occurring in the first trimester of pregnancy.
 Rarely, it may be due to a mutation inherited.
 Environmental factors have not been found to be involved.
 Diagnosis is based on a tissue biopsy.
 Occasionally, it may be found in a baby by ultrasound during pregnancy.
 At diagnosis, the cancer has usually already spread.
 The cancer is divided into low-, intermediate-, and high-risk groups based on a child's age, cancer stage, and what the cancer looks like.

 Treatment and outcomes depends on the risk group a person is in.
 Treatments may include observation, surgery, radiation, chemotherapy, or stem cell transplantation.
 Low-risk disease in babies typically has a good outcome with surgery or simply observation.
 In high-risk disease, chances of long-term survival, however, are less than 40%, despite aggressive treatment.

 Neuroblastoma is the most common cancer in babies and the third-most common cancer in children after leukemia and brain cancer.
 About one in every 7,000 children is affected at some time.
 About 90% of cases occur in children less than 5 years old, and it is rare in adults.
 Of cancer deaths in children, about 15% are due to neuroblastoma.
 The disease was first described in the 1800s.